yallen011/ui-exercise/README.md

   * Options to display the tabular data in different ways (this is intentionally vague, would like to see you explore different ways to represent the data)
   * Table cells should be viewable at all resolutions above 320px

 Spend time on both the UI/UX and the actual functionality of the list view.
 This view should be as complete as possible without interacting with a backend data service, so look at stubbing out fake data.
+Please don't use this an an opportunity to learn a new framework - instead, use tools and technologies you are comfortable with so we can have in-depth discussion about your decisions and approach.
 Try to time box this exercise to take no longer than 4 hours.
 We will work to expand or change this exercise during your on-site interview.

 ## Submission